 We have to say, Guilt’s marketing is on point.
 Just take a look at its site and you’ll know what we’re talking about.
-With tongue-in-cheek names for OTT cookies such as 50 Shades of Grey (Earl Grey vanilla cookie with pistachio and honeycomb toffee) and Tinder Surprise (fudge brownie with salted caramel hidden inside a chocolate chip cookie), you just can’t help but be curious.
+With tongue-in-cheek names for OTT cookies such as 50 Shades of Grey (Earl Grey vanilla cookie with pistachio and honeycomb toffee) and Sugar Daddy (caramelized honey almonds folded into a spiced brown butter sugar cookie and brushed with aged whisky), you just can’t help but be curious.
 And after trying a box of ‘em, we’re totally sold – or should we say, guilty as charged!

-Known for its bakes inspired by local flavours, Old Seng Choong takes its experimentation to the next level by doling out crunchy cookies in flavours like laksa, satay, mala and goreng pisang (fried banana).
+Known for its bakes inspired by local flavours, Old Seng Choong takes its experimentation to the next level by doling out crunchy cookies in flavours like laksa, cereal prawn, sambal nasi lemak and satay.
 If you’re a traditionalist at heart, you can stick to Earl Grey and coffee cookies, which are equally delish.

 Old Seng Choong, multiple locations including Clarke Quay and Marina Bay Sands